 Depending on where you live, it may be more difficult for you to find a physician assistant to shadow.
 The American Academy of Physician Assistants has a list of state PA organizations that offer professional development, education, and networking opportunities.
 You can always reach out to them or attend their events to find PAs in your area, and it’s a great way to start building those connections.

 While it will still be important for you to get hours specifically with a PA, it’s also important for you to understand the roles of other healthcare professionals, like a doctor or nurse practitioner.
 Shadowing gives you the understanding of these roles so that you can make an informed decision about why you chose to be a physician assistant.

 We have a resource that discusses how you can ask to shadow a doctor that may be helpful to you in this process as you ask to observe healthcare professionals.
 You can always research physician assistants near you and email or call them.
 It may take you some time to find a doctor or physician to shadow, and you will need enough hours to make your PA school application competitive.
 Prepare to be persistent.

 At Global Pre-Meds we have already identified excellent hospitals and mentoring doctors.
 If you are looking for an interesting experience abroad that will guarantee you 40 observational hours, you may want to consider one of our programs.
 All you need to do is apply!

 Dress appropriately.
 If you are shadowing a physician assistant, confirm the dress code with them before your first day.
-If you are in an office it may be appropriate for you to wear business casual attire.
-If the PA is in the operating room, you can be more casual but you should still look presentable.
+When you are in an office it may be appropriate for you to wear business casual attire.
+If the PA is in the operating room, you can be more casual, but you should still look presentable.